On This Page

 Introduction

 Hajj is the annual pilgrimage to Islam's holiest sites in Saudi Arabia.
 All those who are physically and financially capable are obliged to perform Hajj once in their lifetime.
 The Hajj moves backward by 10 days each year of the Gregorian calendar.
 Umra is optional and can be performed at any time of the year.
 Each year, approximately 3 million pilgrims participate in the Hajj.
-Hajj 1441H will take place from July 28 through August 2, 2020.
+Hajj 1444H will take place June 26 through July 1, 2023.

 Health

 Intense crowding during Hajj can increase the transmission of respiratory and intestinal infections, which have caused major outbreaks in the past (e.g., cholera, meningitis, and influenza).
 A severe respiratory illness (called MERS-CoV) that has been occurring in Saudi Arabia since 2012 has not spread to pilgrims during any pilgrimage year.
 No vaccines are available.
-Influenza and other respiratory viruses are common, and travelers going to or returning from Saudi Arabia should seek immediate medical attention for severe respiratory symptoms.
-Another respiratory illness (called COVID-19) originated in China and has spread to more than 40 countries (including Iran but not Saudi Arabia).
-Entry into Saudi Arabia for the purpose of Umra and/or visiting the Prophet's Mosque in Medina has been temporarily suspended over concerns of COVID-19 importation; no guidance has yet been issued for Hajj pilgrims.
+Influenza, COVID-19, and other respiratory viruses are common, and travelers going to or returning from Saudi Arabia should seek immediate medical attention for severe respiratory symptoms.

 Vaccinations